iamlockon/bookish-eureka/README.md

 # bookish-eureka

-This is an attempt to create a production-ready application.
+This is an attempt to create a production-ready application while I am still not well-versed in Rust yet.

 ## Components
 - server: http server to process requests from the client.